Saturday, 9 December 2023

 UKE-SONG, derived from lyrics of a multi-verse limerick.

-ORIGINAL SONG: These verses can be sung to "We Three Kings" as per YouTube HERE.
-The song, as discussed in Wikipedia was the first popular Christmas carol written in America.
+MUSICAL UNDERPINNINGS: These verses can be sung to "We Three Kings" as per YouTube HERE.
+The song, as discussed in Wikipedia, was the first popular Christmas carol written in America.

-ORIGINAL POETRY LYRICS: The original two stanzas, of 5 and 6 lines respectively, were composed by registered pseudonym Giorgio Coniglio, November 2016.
-After undergoing their rigorous collaborative editing process, these have been published on the poetry website OEDILF (Omnificent English Dictionary In Limerick Form); they have then been displayed as poetry lyrics on our blog "Daily Illustrated Nonsense".
+ORIGINAL POETRY LYRICS: The original two stanzas of 5 and 6 lines respectively were composed by registered pseudonym Giorgio Coniglio in November 2016.
+After undergoing their rigorous collaborative editing process, these have been published n the poetry web-site OEDILF (Omnificent English Dictionary ILimerick Form); they have then been displayed as poetry lyrics on our blog "Daily Illustrated Nonsense".
 Click HERE to review Giorgio's blogged poem.

 SETTING WORDS TO MUSIC: Readers might be interested to know that of more than 1000 short poems that we have published, only 50 or so would qualify as "brief sagas".
-We had arbitrarily set the limit for this entity sa including at least three standard limerick verses.
-Although almost any limerick verse (e.g. the "Nantucket limericks") , but any single limerick verse as well can be set to music, we were particularly interested in exploring this transitioning for these multiverse poems that warrant the time to pick up your ukulele.
+We had arbitrarily set the limit for this entity as including at least three standard limerick verses.
+Although almost any limerick verse (e.g. the "Nantucket limericks") can be set to music, we were particularly interested in exploring this transitioning for these multiverse poems that warrant the time to pick up your ukulele.
 Although this particular poem was one of our favorites, you can see why it did not quite qualify as a "brief saga".

 Readers may be surprised to realize that "We Three Kings" embodies the limerick rhyming scheme.
 As the lines of the original Christmas carol are quite short, some modification of the poem was required to fit the template.